Holden/Marolt Mining and Ranching Museum: History

 With the decline in mining, many miners left Aspen.
 The decades of steady population decline that followed are known as the city's "quiet years".
 Agriculture, particularly ranching shared equal prominence with the little mining left as the pillars of Aspen's economy.
 Several attempts were made to revive the Holden plant as a concentrator, where the lower-grade ore could be stripped out.
 After the last one failed, in 1904 the property was abandoned, like so many others in the once-prosperous city.

 By 1930 less than a thousand people lived in Aspen.
 Buildings from the boom years such as the plant stood vacant and deteriorating, many long since foreclosed by the county for nonpayment of taxes.
 The Marolt family bought the Holden property for a dollar in 1940 and added it to their nearby ranch.
 Most of the buildings were demolished at this point; a few, such as the sampling house, were kept.
 The Marolts used the property for grazing cattle and sheep, and potato farming.

 Shortly afterward, with U.S. entry into World War II looming, the Army considered the site as a possible training facility for the soldiers of the Tenth Mountain Division.
 Instead it chose Camp Hale outside Leadville.
 The Tenth nevertheless developed a strong connection to Aspen as its members were banned from Leadville and often came to Aspen when on leave.
 After the war, many played a role in the development of the city into a popular ski resort destination.

 It thus became more difficult to sustain the Marolt ranch after the war.
 The U.S. Forest Service offered less land for grazing after the resorts were built, and the Marolt family itself experienced financial strain and health problems.
 In the late 1950s, they began selling off fragments of their land.

 Eventually the buildings became the property of the Aspen Historical Society.
 A grant from the Colorado Historical Society's State Historical Fund made possible the restoration of the sampling house, which had survived due to the heavy machinery once located in it.
 Costs of adding heating, plumbing, electricity and making it disabled-accessible eventually reached half a million dollars.
 A stamping plant was relocated from the uppermost reaches of Aspen Mountain to the site, and one of the salt sheds restored.
 The museum was opened in 2003.

 Museum

-The museum has more than 20 exhibits about rise and decline of silver mining in and around Aspen.
+The museum features exhibits about the area's industrial and agricultural history.
 Among them is a diorama of the Holden Works as it originally stood, constructed by a local model railroading organization.
-Its collection includes machinery used in both mining and ranching, most stored or being restored in the old salt shed.
+Its collection includes machinery used in both mining and ranching.

-While it is possible to visit the site at any time, tours of the museum are only by appointment.
+The site's grounds are open to the public year-round.
+The Museum is open with a docent on site during the summer months, and by appointment in the spring, fall and winter.
 A fee is charged to adults; children are admitted free.
 Special group rates are available.